Paradises Lost: Plot summary

-Hiroshi tells Hsing that he and a handful of allies, who believe that the people on the ship should stop at Hsin Ti Chiu, have been keeping news of the acceleration secret.
-They believe that hiding the knowledge of the schedule provides them a weapon against the angels, who do not wish the ship to stop at all.
-Hsing becomes a reluctant party to the conspiracy, but is distressed by its secrecy and what she considers to be dishonesty, and persuades Hiroshi and his allies to go public with the information.
+Hiroshi tells Hsing that he and a handful of allies, who believe the people on the ship should stop at Hsin Ti Chiu, have been keeping news of the acceleration secret.
+They believe that hiding the knowledge of the schedule provides them with a weapon against the angels, who do not wish the ship to stop at all.
+Hsing becomes a reluctant party to the conspiracy but is distressed by its secrecy and what she considers dishonesty, and persuades Hiroshi and his allies to go public with the information.
 Meanwhile, Luis thoroughly investigates the education program for the sixth generation aboard the ship (the generation supposed to land on Hsin Ti Chiu) and finds that large parts of it have been erased or replaced with propaganda by the angels.
-Luis succeeds in making the ruling council of the ship launch an investigation into religious manipulation of the education program.
+Luis gets the ruling council of the ship to launch an investigation into religious manipulation of the education program.
 Persuaded by Hsing, Hiroshi makes a public statement about the ship's new schedule, while concealing the fact that he had known about it for a while.

-A few months later Luis is elected Chair of the ship's ruling council, and helps bring about a settlement wherein the people on board can choose whether or not to stay on the ship, and also choose whether the ship stays in orbit around Hsin Ti Chiu.
+A few months later Luis is elected Chair of the ship's ruling council, and helps bring about a settlement wherein the people on board can choose whether to stay on the ship, and also choose whether the ship stays in orbit around Hsin Ti Chiu.
 Hsing has a child by Hiroshi, but Hiroshi dies soon afterward, of heart failure.
 The ship's educational curriculum is revised, and all schools are required to allow teachers who are not angels to teach material relevant to living on the new planet.
 The new planet proves to be habitable by humans, and around a quarter of the ship's population moves to it, settling down despite the difficulty of learning to live on a planet again.
 The ship leaves, not intending to return.

 Main characters

 The two "co-protagonists" of the book are 5-Liu Hsing and 5-Nova Luis.
-Both Hsing and Luis have been described as protagonists typical of Le Guin's works, being somewhat isolated from the society they live in, due to their strong individuality and the fact that they do not entirely conform to societal expectations.
+Both Hsing and Luis have been described as protagonists typical of Le Guin's works, being somewhat isolated from the society in which they live due to their strong individuality and the fact that they do not entirely conform to societal expectations.
 As with other members of their generation, Hsing and Luis grow up in an environment devoid of terrestrial ties, as a result of which they are, as children, unfamiliar with the terms "hill", "sky" and "wind".
-Despite not having an understanding of a planetary existence, Hsing and Luis are among the people who are not convinced by the beliefs of the angels.
-Instead they question those beliefs, and hold that a reality exists outside of their own human-created bubble, and are drawn to the idea of stimuli other than those created by humans.
+Despite not understanding a planetary existence, Hsing and Luis are among the people who are not convinced by the beliefs of the angels.
+Instead, they question those beliefs and hold that a reality exists outside of their own human-created bubble, and are drawn to the idea of stimuli other than those created by humans.